Our Staff

 Tom Jacobs

-JHaving completed his training in London (St George’s), Tom went on to get a firm grounding in Orthopaedics and Musculoskeletal rehab through spending several years at different teaching hospitals in the south, including the RBH and the Nuffield Orthopaedic Centre in Oxford.
-He went on to develop expertise in sports medicine, spending time at Wasps Rugby DPP and with independent athletes at grassroots and elite level at athlete development centres in Abingdon and Bisham Abbey.
+Tom has worked at different teaching hospitals in the south, including the RBH and the Nuffield Orthopaedic Centre in Oxford.
+He has also spent time at Wasps Rugby DPP and with independent athletes at grassroots and elite level at athlete development centres in Abingdon and Bisham Abbey.

-He has worked as a consultant to local independent schools now for the past 5 years and has pioneered an injury triage service to diagnose and treat sports injuries early.
-He has also since become involved in a new diagnostic capacity on a weekly basis seeing GP patient lists for different GP practices in the Vale area.
+He has worked as a consultant to local independent schools now for the past 10 years and has pioneered an injury triage service to diagnose and treat sports injuries early.
+He has also established a diagnostic MSK service for different GP practices in the Vale area in recent years, which he still helps operate.

 Michaela Sawyer